1992 Indianapolis 500: Second half

 On lap 137, Arie Luyendyk attempted to lap A. J. Foyt, but Foyt had lost a mirror and did not see him.
-Luyendyk got into the "marbles," and slid up into the turn 4 wall.
+Luyendyk got into the "marbles", and slid up into the turn 4 wall.
 The green resumed on lap 144, with Al Unser Jr. in the lead after a sequence of pit stops.
 Michael Andretti charged towards the front, but Al Unser Sr. passed him for second momentarily.
 The dicing was halted when Buddy Lazier blew an engine and brought another yellow out.

-With 50 laps to go, only 15 cars were running, and only five cars were on the lead lap.
+Only 15 cars were still running, five of which were on the lead lap.

-Late race

 With 45 laps to go, the green came out and the field began the race to the finish.
 Michael Andretti once again began to easily pull away from his competitors.
 On the 166th lap, he ran a record race lap of 229.118 mph, en route to a 15-second lead.

 On laps 171–177, the field began circulating through a series of green-flag pit stops.
-It would be the final stops of the day.
+It would be the final scheduled stops of the day.
 During the sequence, Al Sr. passed his son Al Jr. and led for four laps.
-After the field shuffled through their stops, Michael Andretti was back in the lead, by 23 seconds.
+After the leaders shuffled through their stops, Michael Andretti was back in the lead by 23 seconds.